razman786/prometheus_grafana_setup/README.md

 `install_prometheus_grafana.sh` installs the prometheus and grafana servers.

+`install_kernel.sh` installs the latest mainline kernel (via PPA) and installs some kernel tooling.

 `configs` directory contains a number of configuration files.

 `config_io_sched.sh` can be used to switch the I/O scheduler to BFQ.